 Keep an Eye on the Forecast while RV Camping

-How to Prepare Your RV Campsite Before a Severe Thunderstorm
+How to Prepare Your RV Campsite Before Severe Weather

 Camping during a severe thunderstorm is nothing like camping in the rain.
 The National Weather Service (NWS) considers a thunderstorm severe if it produces hail at least three-quarters of an inch in diameter, has winds of 58 miles per hour or higher or it produces a tornado.
 Hail this large can cause significant damage to your RV.
 Strong winds are capable of breaking off large branches or knocking over trees at your campsite.
-Campers also need to be aware of lightning, one of the most dangerous aspects of a thunderstorm.
-Here are some general tips for RV campers ahead of severe thunderstorms:
+RVers also need to be aware of lightning, one of the most dangerous aspects of a thunderstorm.

 - Secure your RV.
 Tie down or put away things like chairs, grills and other small objects that can become projectiles in high winds.
 Make sure your outside storage doors are closed and locked.
 Retract your awning and ensure it is securely fastened.
 Close and latch your windows.
 Get your emergency preparedness kit out.